maicol9310/mobile-dev-challenge/README.md

 <img align="right" src="https://github.com/ada-school/module-template/blob/main/ada.png">

-## Android Kotlin Mentor 👩🏻‍💻 👨🏾‍💻 👨🏻‍💻 👩🏽‍💻 Coding Challenge
+## Mobile Dev Mentor 👩🏻‍💻 👨🏾‍💻 👨🏻‍💻 👩🏽‍💻 Coding Challenge

-Thank you 🙏 for taking the time to implement this coding challenge to build a small Android App using *Kotlin*, *Retrofit* and *Corroutines*.
+Thank you 🙏 for taking the time to complete this coding challenge to build a small Mobile App using your prefered programming language and frameworks/libraries.

 ## Conditions